 Price: MSRP $849 – $1149

 If you like drop bars instead of flat bars, the least expensive Journeyman model you can buy has Claris parts.
 You can get it with either 700C or 650B wheels, so you can pick the size that works best for you.
 If you want to ride on both roads and trails, I suggest 700C wheels.
 But 650B is a good choice if you only want to ride on gravel and dirt.
-On the Salsa Cycles website, both 2019 and 2020 models are listed, but REI only sells 2019 models right now.
-But these are basically the same.
+Both 2019 and 2020 models are listed on the Salsa Cycles website, but REI only sells 2019 models right now.

 The only difference is that the hubs and tires are not the same.
 All of the models have 16 gears and flat-mount mechanical disc brakes.
 The entry-level Shimano Claris parts are reliable.
 The 2020 models have Formula hubs and WTB tires, while the 2019 models have Novatec hubs and Teravail tires.